 Seen by: Name Date

-County Solicitor Honor Clarke 29.05.19
+County Solicitor Honor Clarke

-Monitoring Officer Honor Clarke 29.05.19
+Monitoring Officer Scott Wooldridge

-Corporate Finance Sheila Collins 29.05.19
+Corporate Finance Sheila Collins

 Human Resources Chris Squire

-Senior Manager Sheila Collins 29.05.19
+Senior Manager Sheila Collins

 Local Member(s) All

 Cabinet Member Mandy Chilcott

 Opposition Spokesperson Liz Leyshon

-Relevant Scrutiny Chairman Anna Groskop 30.05.19
+Relevant Scrutiny Anna Groskop

+Chairman

 Forward Plan Reference: FP/19/04/06

-Summary: County Council's find overspend of -£12.1 through to an actual a net budget of £317 turnaround.
-The Ger of year balance of £19m now predicted Plan period (MTFP 20 far more positive that This has been achiev spending, difficult dedetermination to sign reserves.
-This report details the dramatic turn-around in Somerset County Council's finances in 2018/19 from a significant forecast overspend of -£12.115m predicted early in the financial year, through to an actual delivery of a £5.909m underspend against a net budget of £317.882m (-1.85%) at year end.
+Summary: This report details the dramatic turn-around in Somerset County Council's finances in 2018/19 from a significant forecas overspend of -£12.115m predicted early in the financial year, through to an actual delivery of a £5.909m underspend against a net budget of £317.882m (-1.85%) at year end.
 An £18.024m turnaround.
-The General Fund Reserve is also rebuilt to an end of year balance of £16.366m with further increases in excess of £19m now predicted during the current Medium-Term Financial Plan period (MTFP 2019-22).
+The General Fund Reserve is also rebuilt to an end of year balance of £16.366m with further increases in excess of £19m now predicted during the current Medium-Term Financia Plan period (MTFP 2019-22).
 The Council's financial outlook is far more positive than it has been for a number of years.
 This has been achieved through a tighter financial grip on spending, difficult decisions to make budget reductions and a determination to significantly rebuild resilience through reserves.

-That all of this has been achieved is tribute to staff, mana and all county councillors who have contributed to a
+That all of this has been achieved is tribute to staff, managers